The people of Lavender Hill

 Tickets: Free

-On 6 Mar, you will be sent instructions with the audio file, route details and further information how to access the audio-walk.
+From 6 Mar, you will be sent instructions with the audio file, route details and further information how to access the audio-walk.

-This event is an audio-walk that takes place across various locations around Lavender Hill in Battersea
+This event is an audio-walk that takes place across various locations around Lavender Hill in Battersea.

 The people of Lavender Hill is an audio walk composed for and from Lavender Hill.